-You should definitely talk to your property-management company about the issue and the negative impact it is having on your family.
+You should definitely talk to your property-management company about the second-hand smoke issue in the apartment and the negative impact it is having on your family.

 If there is an impact on your health, you may be able to have your doctor note that second-hand smoke is harming your health and you can show this to the property management company.